girlscript/winter-of-contributing/Datascience_With_Python/Linear Algebra/Tutorials/Introduction to Linear Algebra/README.md

 ![](https://github.com/harichandana1406/winter-of-contributing/blob/Datascience_With_Python/Datascience_With_Python/Linear%20Algebra/Tutorials/Introduction%20to%20Linear%20Algebra/Images/vector.png)

 ### How vectors are used in Data Science?
 In Data Science, vectors are used to represent numeric characteristics, called features, of an object in a mathematical and easily analyzable way.
-Vectors are essential for many different areas of machine learning and pattern processing\
+Vectors are essential for many different areas of machine learning and pattern processing.

 **Representation of a Vector with length 5**